fl-lutz/ClientAuthApp/README.md

 Put the password in a .txt file into the Projectfolder

-Adjust the Constants in the Programs.cs File
+Adjust the Constants in the Program.cs File
 - Path to Certificate file
 - Path to the Password .txt
 - The Endpoint to Call with the Certificate